nginnever/dubai-hackathon/README.md

 ## How It Works

-just Will It works generally as follows.
+just Will It works generally as follows

 ### p2p-ID
 The prototype application will generate a p2p ID: This will be an input box for a name, email, and password (optional a profile pic), a message about remembering this password, and a submit button.
 The ID generated is the same identification used to generate Ethereum transactions.